Adrian P. Winkel

 Adrian Paul Winkel (April 19, 1915 – November 29, 1994) was an American politician and High Commissioner of the Trust Territory of the Pacific Islands.

 Born in Breckenridge, Minnesota, Winkel graduated from Saint John's University in Minnesota.
-He then taught high school in Minnesota and Wisconsin.
-He worked with the Minnesota Commissioner of Taxation, the public works department of Saint Paul, Minnesota and the United States Post Office.
-Winkel also served as an administrative assistant to Congressmen Eugene McCarthy and Philip Burton.
-He was also chairman of the Minnesota Democratic Farmer-Labor Party.
-He served as High Commissioner of the Trust Territory of the Pacific Islands 1977–1981.
+After teaching high school in Minnesota and Wisconsin, he worked with the Minnesota Commissioner of Taxation, the public works department of Saint Paul, Minnesota and the United States Post Office.
+He also served as an administrative assistant to Congressmen Eugene McCarthy and Philip Burton and was chairman of the Minnesota Democratic Farmer-Labor Party.
+He served as High Commissioner of the Trust Territory of the Pacific Islands from 1977 to 1981.